Can melanoma skin cancer be prevented?

-For more information on how to protect yourself and your family from UV exposure, see our document Skin Cancer: Prevention and Early Detection.
+For more on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Watch for abnormal moles

-Certain types of moles are more likely to develop into melanoma (see the section “What are the risk factors for melanoma skin cancer?”).
-If you have moles, depending on how they look, your doctor may want to watch them closely with regular exams or may remove some of them if they have certain features that suggest they might change into a melanoma.
+Certain types of moles are more likely to develop into melanoma (see Melanoma skin cancer risk factors).
+If you have moles, depending on how they look, your doctor may want to watch them closely with regular exams or may remove some of them if they have features that suggest they might change into a melanoma.

 Routine removal of many moles is not usually recommended as a way to prevent melanoma.
 Some melanomas develop from moles, but most do not.
 If you have many moles, getting careful, routine exams by a dermatologist, along with doing monthly skin self-exams are, might be recommended.